mchalapuk/hyper-text-slider/doc/class-names.md

 on slides at runtime (client JavaScript).

 *@invariant* - Class name of currently running transition is set on slider element.

+#### /hermes-theme--([^\s]+)/g

+All themes used by the slider must match this regular expression.

+During [slider's DOM upgrade](dom-upgrade.md) [hermes-layout--slider](class-names.md#hermes-layout--slider) element is checked for presence of theme class names.
+Themes declared this way are then removed from the slider and added to all slides, which have no theme specified.
+Themes are added again to slider's element for the duration of slide being visible.

+Themes may also be declared on [hermes-layout--slide](class-names.md#hermes-layout--slide) elements.
+Theme declarations of this type are [checked continuously](#continuously), therefore they may be added/removed on slides at runtime (client JavaScript).

+*@invariant* - Theme class name's of currently active slide is added to slider element.

 #### /hermes-slide-id-([^\s]+)/